 The station's platforms are fairly wide for most of there lengths and are canopied.
 The Manhattan-bound platform has the standard metal corrugated windscreen while Queens-bound platform has a simple fairly low-fence that has an extremely old fashioned design, but a windscreen for a smaller portion of the platform.
-At the extreme ends of the platforms (probably where they were extended) there completely exposed to the elements and quite a bit narrower with this same unusual low fence.
-There is minimal amount of evidence (in the form of extra beams on the elevated structure) that there was at one time another exit at the southern end of the station.
+At the extreme ends of the platforms (probably where they were extended) their completely exposed to the elements and quite a bit narrower with this same unusual low fence.

 Looking down the fairly narrow Middle Village-bound platform at Central Avenue.
 This platform, unlike the Manhattan-bound one has no windscreens.